Null controllability of damped nonlinear wave equation: Abstract

 \section{Abstract}

-In this paper, we study the null controllability of nonlinear wave systems.
-Firstly, by combing Gerlerkin method and a fixed point theorem, we give the null controllability for semi-linear wave equation with nonlinear function dependents on velocities under the geometric control condition.
-Secondly, based on a new iterative method, we prove the null controllability for a class of quasi-linear wave system constructively.
-Finally, we give a control result for a class of fully nonlinear wave system as application.
+In this paper, we investigate the null controllability of nonlinear wave systems.
+Initially, we employ a combination of the Galerkin method and a fixed point theorem to establish the null controllability for semi-linear wave equations with nonlinear functions that are dependent on velocities, under the geometric control condition.
+Subsequently, utilizing a novel iterative method, we demonstrate the null controllability for a class of quasi-linear wave systems in a constructive manner.
+Lastly, we present a control result for a class of fully nonlinear wave systems, serving as an application.

 \textbf{ 2010 Mathematics Subject Classification.} 35L70, 93B05, 35L05

 \textbf{Keywords}: quasi-linear wave equation, exact controllability, semi-linear wave equation, observability inequality